aorogat/Data-Science-and-Software-Engineering/README.md

 # Data Science and Software Engineering
-Welcome to the *_Data Science and Software Engineering_* page in which we illustrate the different jobs in these 2 fields of study.
-Any job is a combination of different skills.
+Welcome to the Data Science and Software Engineering page where we showcase the various job opportunities in these two fields of study.
+It is important to note that every job title involves a unique combination of different skills and competencies.
+For instance, Data Analysts are responsible for collecting, organizing, visualizing and extracting meaningful insights from data to assist decision-makers in their choices.
+To fulfill these tasks, they need to possess programming skills in a particular language, such as Python, as well as expertise in statistical analysis and data visualization techniques.

-If you would like to work with a specific job title, you have to have the required skills for that job.
-For example, Data Analysts are the persons who collect, clean, visualize data and extract insights from that data to support the decision-makers.
-To be eligible to do that, they must be prepared to generate programs with a specific programming language to fulfill some statistics and visualization on the data which requires a set of skills.
-In this tutorial, you will discover several job titles in the domain of data science and software engineering.
-While Java programming language is used for the lessons of software engineering, Python programming language is used for the data science courses.
-All the courses are recorded by an Arabic speaker.
+This tutorial aims to provide a comprehensive overview of the various job titles available in the domains of Data Science and Software Engineering.
+To make the learning experience more engaging, the courses offered are taught using practical examples and hands-on exercises.
+For Software Engineering, Java programming language is used as the main tool, while Python is the preferred language for Data Science.
+All courses are recorded by an Arabic speaker, making it accessible for those who prefer to learn in that language.

+By the end of this tutorial, you will have a clear understanding of the different job roles and the required skill sets in Data Science and Software Engineering.
+Whether you are a beginner or looking to advance your career in these fields, this tutorial provides a valuable resource to help you achieve your goals.

 # Data Science and Engineering
 ### 1- Data Analyst